szymonmichalski/starid-1/readme.md

 *stars*

-star image generation using the nasa skymap star catalog.
+star image generation using the nasa skymap catalog.

 *identification*